Mdmartinez97/DualUART_WebMonitor/README.md

 ![Image](Pictures/Capture.JPG)

-## 🚗 Hardware
+## 🚗 Firmware & Hardware
- The project was developed on an ESP32 C3 Mini, but a wide variety of microcontrollers can be used.
+The project was developed using Arduino language on an ESP32 C3 Mini, but a wide variety of microcontrollers can be used.
 👉 [Datasheet](https://michiel.vanderwulp.be/domotica/Modules/ESP32-C3-SuperMini/)
 ![Image](Pictures/Photo.JPG)
 ## 🛠️ Initial Setup